jshwi/docsig/docs/usage/message-control.rst

     3 in function_1
         E105: return missing from docstring (return-missing)
     20 in function_3
-        E102: includes parameters that do not exist (params-do-not-exist)
         E106: duplicate parameters found (duplicate-params-found)
         E107: parameter appears to be incorrectly documented (param-incorrectly-documented) 1